Investigating male X heterozygosity in short read sequencing

 _20240619_182836screenshot.png

 Figure 1: Sum of genotype counts with close up to some genes.
 There are four tracks here.
-The first track shows the genotype counts along the whole chromosome X. Second track is the major regions in chromosome X (PAR, X-added region (XAR), X-conserved region (XCR), X-transposed region (XTR)).
+The first track shows the genotype counts along the whole chromosome X. Second track is the major regions in chromosome X (PAR, x-added region (XAR), x-conserved region (XCR), x-transposed region (XTR)).
 Below that is the low complexity and ampliconic regions.
 At the bottom top 20 genes with the highest heterozygous genotype counts sum.
 Close-up IGV screenshots of some genes and regions are also included to give a better sense.

 To further investigate I run the BLAT tool on IGV on some of the hits.
 The tracks with the gray bars show the BLAT matches.